bytedance/libtpa/doc/user_guide.rst

     > < SSH-2.0-OpenSSH_9.0

-If you see something similar like above, it means you are all set up and ready to write and run your own libtpa applications.
+If you see something similar like above, it means you are all set up and ready to write and run your own Libtpa applications.

-**Run with the libtpa wrapper**
+**Run with the Libtpa wrapper**

-There is a more convenient way to do this: run it with the libtpa wrapper.
+There is a more convenient way to do this: run it with the Libtpa wrapper.

 .. code-block:: text